michellab/BioSimSpace/README.md

 ```bash
 $HOME/sire.app/bin/python setup.py install
 ```
-At present you will need to use the `devel` branch of [Sire](https://github.com/michellab/Sire) to make sure that you have access to the latest features and bug-fixes.
+At present we recommend using the `devel` branch of [Sire](https://github.com/michellab/Sire) to ensure that you have access to the latest features and bug-fixes.

 ## Documentation